 I have traveled to the Philippines 9 times and I have found that these foods below are some of my favorite Filipino food.
 In Filipino culture, food is the heart and soul of bringing families together.
 Food in the Philippines often times means wealth and good health to many families which is why holidays and fiestas are surrounded by food.
 For example, the New Year in the Philippines is celebrated with families and it is good luck to have a table full of food and to eat at midnight.
 Many of these dishes in the states are very Americanized, however, beware that sometimes these dishes can be a lot greasier than what we may be accustomed to.
 Here are my must-try foods in the Philippines, enjoy!

 Food in the Philippines

-Now this is my favorite Food in the Philippines hands down.
-This is typically a Visayan dish so you usually won’t find this dish in Manila since it isn’t a common Filipino Food here but you will find it more in places like Cebu, Mindinao and all the Visayan areas.
-This dish is pretty much a raw fish almost like a poke style dish or a fish ceviche.
+Now, this is my favorite Food in the Philippines hands down.
+This is typically a Visayan dish so you usually won’t find this dish in Manila since it isn’t a common Filipino Food here but you will find it more in places like Cebu, Mindanao and all the Visayan areas.
+This dish is pretty much a raw fish almost like a poke style dish or fish ceviche.
 It is covered and sauced with vinegar, ginger, salt, and peppers.